Team3256/FRC_Video_Streaming/docs/install.md

 ## Setup
+This guides you through setting up the pi for GStreamer and installing GStreamer on your viewer PC.

 ### 1. Install Raspbian
 [Raspbian System Installation](https://www.raspberrypi.org/documentation/installation/installing-images/)

+IMPORTANT: If using the GUI version, make sure that it is configured to run headless or else it won't boot correctly w/out a display attached ([HDMI hotplug](https://www.shellhacks.com/raspberry-pi-force-hdmi-hotplug/)).

 ### 2. Install and Configure GStreamer (on both server and client)